Season 3, Episode 4

 Susan Rylance:

 Yes, we see that a lot.
 And so it's helping them see in themselves what they hadn't.
-And I've had a couple conversations with leaders currently about that.
-And it's really sitting down and helping them understand what are my success stories?
+And I've had a couple of conversations with leaders currently about that.
+And it's sitting down and helping them understand what are my success stories.
 Where are my strengths?
 What am I good at?
 And then what does that next leadership level look like?
 Because they, they may want that next level, but maybe it's this level over here.
-So we're helping them understand where their strengths are, where their gifts are, so that they can really articulate that, to get that next roll.
+So we're helping them understand where their strengths are, where their gifts are so that they can articulate that, to get that next roll.
 It's amazing.
 And you probably do the same thing, Michael is understanding the strength of people, and they may not understand them as much.
 So if you can help them see that and what the gift that they have, as long as you bring help them bring that to the forefront.
 That's what's allowing them to grow into that next role.
-So that's one but also the network is big, a lot of them may want to grow to a president, some might just want to go to a VP level, whatever that might be.
+So that's one but also the network is big, a lot of them may want to grow to a president, and some might just want to go to a VP level, whatever that might be.
 They're not sure exactly how to get there.
-So it's the connection of peers that has done that before.
+So it's the connection of peers that have done that before.
 And so I, you know, I've talked about that a lot.
-I am a big believer of connection of people, and those who've been through it before.
-So that's, that's really important to me is connecting people that have gone through it before, I've seen a similar challenge, and can help that next person, but also be their champion.
-And he can take those negative voices out of their own head.
+I am a big believer in the connection between people, and those who've been through it before.
+So that's, that's important to me is connecting people that have gone through it before, I've seen a similar challenge and can help that next person, but also be their champion.
+And he can take those negative voices out of their head.
 And as females, we tend to do that a lot.
-So sometimes it's helping them evolve just by taking those negative thoughts out of their heads, and being their own champion.
+So sometimes it's helping them evolve just by taking those negative thoughts out of their heads and being their champion.

 Michael Kithcart: